TangibleInc/fields-example/includes/templates/javascript/events.md

   ```

   - ##### valueChange {#value-change}
   Triggered each time a field value change.
-Is also triggered for subfields from repeaters and field-groups.
+Is also triggered for subfields from repeaters and field-groups:
   ```javascript
   tangibleFields.event('valueChange', field => {